Enalean/tuleap/doc/gitlab.md

 # GitLab for Tuleap development

-This section covers how to setup a local GitLab next to your Tuleap development platform in order to develop or debug.
+This section covers how to set up a local GitLab next to your Tuleap development platform in order to develop or debug.

 ## Setup GitLab